Free Thought and Official Propaganda: Freedom of speech

 Russell starts out by describing the more common use of the term "free thought" to mean that one does not accept unquestioning belief in the popular religion of a region, or ideally of any religion at all.
 But he goes on to say that a more important and global kind of free thought is the freedom of pressure to believe any specific ideas, that one be allowed to have and express any opinion without penalty.

-He notes that this is not allowed in any country at all, with the possible exception of China at that time.
+He notes that this is not allowed in any country at all, with the possible exception of the (pre-communist) Republic of China.
 One could not, for example, immigrate to the US without swearing they are not an anarchist or polygamous, and once inside must not be communist.
 In Great Britain he must not express disbelief in Christianity, in Japan of Shinto.

 Russell notes that countries like these may think of themselves as having freedom of expression, but that some ideas are so obviously "monstrous and immoral" that such tolerance does not apply to them.
 But, he points out, this is exactly the same view that allowed torture during the Inquisition, that all ideas must be allowed to be expressed, no matter how obviously bad.

 Next, Russell describes incidents in his own life that illustrate the lack of freedom of thought.